 My name is Jaru and I am a brain injury survivor.

-My name is Jaru and I am a brain injury survivor.
+My name is Jaru and I am a Traumatic Brain Injury (TBI) survivor.
 Before my Acquired Brain Injury, I was a competitive athlete.
 I was juggling between going to school on the weekdays and working part time as a cashier at a restaurant which my father owned called ‘Ho-Lee-Chow’ on the weekends.
 I played soccer, basketball, baseball and I loved to run.
 I would run competitively and recreationally for my school’s for Cross Country/ Track and field during competitions.

 On September 9, 2007, my life suddenly changed.
 I was in a motor vehicle collision, where I was a passenger in the back seat.